ACER consultancy study on incentivising efficient investments in electricity grids

 • ACER stressed the importance of consistency to improve ERAA and invited stakeholders to provide feedback on additional ERAA data published by ENTSO-E.

-5. ENTSO-E should submit its proposal for ERAA 2024 for ACER approval in November 2024.
+5. ENTSO-E submitted its proposal for ERAA 2024 for ACER approval in April 2024.

-• After receiving the draft ERAA 2004, ACER will conduct its review and will issue its decision in Q1 2025.
+• ACER will conduct its review and issue its decision in July 2025.

 Documents